blackboard/anthologydevdocs/docs/archive/b2/resources/prepare-for-java11.md

 6. **Prepare for the production upgrade**.
 Have your collected B2 installers ready to install after your production upgrade.
 To prevent disruption to users, you might also choose to make affected Building Blocks temporarily inactive so users don’t see error messages until the updated Building Blocks are installed.
 Please note that updated B2s should only be applied to production environments before the production upgrade if the provider explicitly says that version is compatible with both Java 8 and Java 11.
 A number of B2s aren’t compatible with both, so an update in production early could disrupt the use of that tool.
 7. **Conduct post-upgrade testing**.
 Review B2s after upgrade to validate their functionality.
 Report issues to the provider of the Building Block.

 8. **Plan for the future**.
 Once this change is over, we encourage you to review your B2 inventory and plan for the future.
 Transitioning away from library-dependent integration frameworks like Building Blocks toward more change-resilient integration frameworks like LTI and REST can help prevent this type of change management activity.
-If your institution develops tools and integrations for your Blackboard Learn instance, learn more about LTI and REST in our [developer community](https://community.blackboard.com/developers).
+If your institution develops tools and integrations for your Blackboard LMS instance, learn more about LTI and REST in our [developer community](https://community.blackboard.com/developers).
 Encourage your solution providers to consider integrations based on REST APIs and the latest in standards such as LTI Advantage.

 ### Resources: